 Program and Volunteer Requirements: You must be at least eighteen years of age, the owner of a program compatible dog, and able to commit to a minimum of one visit per month as well as participate in at least one annual community/OCSPCA event.
 You must be willing to comply with OCSPCA/PAWS policies, and volunteers must be an OCSPCA member in good standing.

 Dog Requirements: Dogs must be one year of age or older.
 The owner must have owned the dog for at least 6 months and the dog must be spayed/neutered, housebroken, and proficient in obedience.
-The dog must have been bathed/groomed within 24 hours of each visit (no fleas, ticks, or other parasites and nails need to be trimmed short), free of any open sores/wounds or contagious skin conditions, and free from any condition that causes chronic pain and/or discomfort (arthritis, hip/joint issues – sick or injured dogs are not able to participate).
+The dog must be in good health, able to walk on its own and must be a family pet.
+Service Dogs, ESA (emotional support animals) or comfort dogs are not eligible to become a Therapy Dog.
 The dog must be able to work in stressful and crowded environments, and all dogs must be able to interact with other dogs and enjoy attention from people (no signs of fear, shyness or aggression).
 Dogs may not bark, jump on people or cause other disruptions, dog treats/toys are prohibited while on a visit as they can become a distraction for other dogs, current vaccinations required – Rabies and DHPP (Distemper).

 When is the next Orientation for PAWS?

 Orientations for potential new OCSPCA PAWS program volunteers are held 3 times each year.
-The next session will take place in February of 2018, as our Fall 2017 session is full and is now closed.
-Seating is limited, so please email us right away if you are interested in attending.
+The next session will take place in September of 2018, as our June 2018 session is full and is now closed.
+Seating is very limited, so please email us right away if you are interested in attending.

 Please email us at: firstname.lastname@example.org if you have any questions.